kunalgorithm/graphql-fullstack/README.md

-## Allocate and connect to a production database
+## Connect to a production database

 The boilerplate stores data by interfacing from Prisma2 to SQLite, a file-based relational database meant for development and testing.
 The development data is stored in `dev.db`, configured by the following in `prisma/schema.prisma`